fg2it/phantomjs-on-raspberry/wheezy/README.md

 file that discribes how binaries were build and so, how you can do it yourself if you are not confortable with unofficial packages.
 Debian packages were created with `fpm` and install `phantomjs` in `/usr/bin/`.

+Don't expect these packages to run on jessie.

 Phantomjs [licence](https://github.com/ariya/phantomjs/blob/master/LICENSE.BSD).